luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

   ceph status
   ceph osd status
   ceph osd tree

+sh-4.2# exit ## Remember to exit from your toolbox pod
 ```

 ## Create object storage service

 For Ceph Object storage, it's needed to have Rados Gateway (RGW) components, able to translate access
 through http/https using S3 API to Ceph RADOS.
-With object-openshift.yaml, 2 RGW pods are deployed.
+With object-openshift.yaml, 1 RGW pod is deployed.
 Watch and wait
-until they are in Running state.
+until it is in Running state.

 ```
 oc create -f object-openshift.yaml